MAnalytics/mywebTemplate/content/project/external-project/index.md

 This section introduces a set of predictive tools for certain geographical processes, such as crime and footfalls.
 The links to downloading these tools are also provided.

-# 1. Crime Hotspot Predictors
+# 1. Grid-based & Street-based Crime Hotspot Predictors

-This...
+	**Self-Exciting Point Process**

+	**Prospective Space-time Scan Statistics**

+	**Prospective Kernel Density Estiamtion Method**

+	**Prospective Hotspotting**

 # 2. Footfall Predictor

 This tool was developed as a part of the [Surf Project](http://surf.leeds.ac.uk/) funded by [ESRC Future Research Leaders](https://esrc.ukri.org/funding/funding-opportunities/future-research-leaders/) scheme.
-The tool, named as `Leeds Footfall Predictor`, built on the work led by [Nick Malleson](http://www.nickmalleson.co.uk/) which determined that the daily footfall rates observed in the Leeds city centre can be explained in terms of external variables, such as temperature, rainfall and holidays.
+The tool, named as `Leeds Footfall Predictor`, built on the work led by [Dr. Nick Malleson](http://www.nickmalleson.co.uk/) which determined that the daily footfall rates observed in the Leeds city centre can be explained in terms of external variables, such as temperature, rainfall and holidays.
 The research involved the application of different machine learning algorithms to a combination of these variables (predictors) and subsequently compared the accuracies of the former.
 It was established that the `Random Forest` algorithm by [Breiman, 2001](https://link.springer.com/article/10.1023/A:1010933404324) is the most accurate for forecasting footfall rates.
-Thus, the algorithm, as implemented in R by [Liaw and Wiener, 2002](https://www.r-project.org/doc/Rnews/Rnews_2002-3.pdf), was employed in the development of the `Leeds Footfall Predictor’.
-The tool was deployed using the `RShinydashboard` platform.
+Thus, the algorithm, as implemented in R by [Liaw and Wiener, 2002](https://www.r-project.org/doc/Rnews/Rnews_2002-3.pdf), was employed in the development of the Leeds Footfall Predictor.
+The tool was then deployed using the `RShinydashboard` platform.

+**Some figures here (Developed by Monsuru Adepeju)**

+Figure above shows the homepage of the tool.
+For further details about [Surf Project](http://surf.leeds.ac.uk/), please contact [Dr. Nick Malleson](http://www.nickmalleson.co.uk/)